 Audio Freak level demonstrates audio visualization using Unreal Engine and Lightact.
 This level has been set up to work with Lightact’s sample project called Audio Visualisation with UE4.

-Lightact analyzes the audio and sends the data to UE, which uses it to for VFX.
-Then it sends the texture back to UE.
+Lightact analyzes the audio and sends the data to UE, which uses it for VFX.
+Then, it sends the texture back to UE.

 The Depths of You

 This level shows some of the possibilities using depth maps in Unreal Engine.
-The level should work perfectly with Lightact’s sample project called The Depths of You and in it, Lightact reads a depth map from Intel’s RealSense camera, does some image processing on it and sends it to UE4.
+The level should work perfectly with Lightact’s sample project called The Depths of You.
+In it, Lightact reads a depth map from Intel’s RealSense camera, does some image processing on it and sends it to UE4.
 UE4 then uses it for visual effects and the final texture is then sent back to Lightact for display.